tarinduj/sinhala-song-search-engine/README.md

 # Sinhala Song Search Engine using Python + Elasticsearch

+This work is inspired by the work at [pycon-2018-pyelasticsearch](https://github.com/julieqiu/pycon-2018-pyelasticsearch) repository.

 Follow the below steps to build the search engine locally.
 The build was only tested on OS X Catalina, hence the instruction are given for OS X.

 1. Install [Python 3.6.4] or a higher version.(https://www.python.org/downloads/).